 The Passover Communion:

 In remembrance of Yeshua (Zichron Mashiach)

 When Yeshua renewed the Covenant at Pesach, he instituted the Holy Communion and said that we must do it in his remembrance.

-It’s for all believers whose hearts are prepared:
+It’s for all believers who want to take part and whose hearts are prepared:

 A Bride is set-apart exclusively to her Bridegroom.
-For us as New Covenant believers this is the most important and most holy event of the year.
-To take part in Communion is very serious and we need to prepare our hearts for Passover:
+For us as New Covenant believers this is the most important and “most holy” event of the year.
+Communion is a sacred event, so we must prepare our hearts to participate in it:

 Preparations for Passover already start a few days before the time by removing all leaven and rising agents (anything that “pufs up”).
 All remaining foods that contain leaven are burned the morning before Passover begins.

 Exo 12:15 Seven days shall you eat unleavened bread; from the first day you shall put away leaven out of your houses.
 For whosoever eats leavened bread from the first day until the seventh day, that soul shall be cut off from Israel.